Baylor vs. Michigan State College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Pick OU: Over (144.5)

-Baylor's record against the spread this season is 5-2-0, and Michigan State's is 3-5-0.
+Baylor's record against the spread so far this season is 5-2-0, while Michigan State's is 3-5-0.
 The Bears have hit the over in five games, while Spartans games have gone over two times.
-The teams average 163.4 points per game, 18.9 more points than this matchup's total.
+The two teams score an average of 163.4 points per game, 18.9 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM